atlasphp/Atlas.Transit/README.md

 - That Aggregate objects have their Aggregate Root (Entity) as their first constructor parameter.

+- That Entity collections use the Entity name suffixed with 'Collection'.

 - That Entity collections take a single constructor parameter: an array of the Entities in the collection.